Chiddingfold - Nightingale and Butterfly Walk

 Continue down the lovely bridleway past the pond and house etc and enjoy the parkland and avenue of oaks as you drop downhill.
 There’s a good chance of seeing or at least hearing buzzards here and seeing wildflowers.
 At the bottom join the track and there is a pretty stream.
 Continue straight on uphill with fields to left and right.
 You now enter Lagfold Copse and continue in the same direction through mixed woodland with old coppiced hazel on your right and more mature woodland on your left.
 The land opens out on the left and gorse and pendulous sedge appear, worth looking for birds and butterflies here.

-At the crossroads turn right along a strong wide forest track (prohibiting most horseriding) lined with many primroses in early spring.
+At the crossroads turn right along a strong wide forest track (prohibiting most horseriding) lined with many primroses in early spring and fleabane in summer.
 After about half a mile look on your left for a small sign to tell you that you have reached a Butterfly Conservation Reserve called Oaken Wood.
 (If you see a major track coming from your left you have gone too far).
 Enter the reserve here on the small path and follow it carefully to the right through and under the trees and into a more open area and you’ll soon be surrounded by Broom!
-In the summer, all along this area, butterflies should be seen and just enjoy the path, flowers and birds that should be singing and enjoying the habitat.
+In the summer, all along this area, butterflies and insects should be seen and just enjoy the path, flowers and birds that should be singing and enjoying the habitat.
 Expect chiffchaffs, blackcaps and resident wrens, dunnocks and robins, thrushes (mistle thrush are present) and others.
-The path seems to come to an end abruptly at a small T junction.
+The small path seems to come to an end abruptly at a small T junction.

 Turn right and then quickly turn left at a small path through some young trees with a good landmark being a white poplar with its distinctive bark marked with lines of diamond shaped pores (called lenticels).
 This path then continues across the reserve through a damper section passing some scrub woodland on both sides and ends up at another T junction.
 You could investigate further here by turning left and the open areas could be productive for butterflies, insects and some bird species.
 If you don’t investigate there our route turns right at the T junction heading to the main incoming track and passes some signs about the reserve.